Philadelphia Flyers: Return to contention (1994–2004)

-Craig Ramsay was named the permanent head coach as Neilson was not asked to return for the 2000–01, which became a matter of some controversy.
-Ramsay lasted only until December when he was replaced by former Flyer great Bill Barber.
-Brian Boucher, who as a rookie backstopped the Flyers' playoff run the previous season, could not duplicate his performance and lost the starting goaltending job to Roman Cechmanek, a former star in the Czech Republic.
-The performance of Cechmanek, worthy of a Vezina nomination, along with Bill Barber winning the Jack Adams Award as head coach of the year, helped the Flyers stay afloat, but they lost in the first round of the playoffs to Buffalo in six games.
+Craig Ramsay was named the head coach as Neilson was not asked to return for the 2000–01, which became a matter of some controversy.
+Ramsay lasted only until December when he was replaced by former Flyer Bill Barber.
+However, the coaching changes did not change the outcome in the playoffs, as they lost in the first round against Buffalo in six games.